deeplearningparis/dl-machine/README.md

 - log in to AWS management console and select EC2 instances
 - select US-WEST (N. California) region in top left menu
 - select community AMIs and search for `ubuntu-14.04-hvm-deeplearning-paris`
+- click on "Spot Request" on the leftmost menu
 - on the Choose instance Type tab, select GPU instances `g2.2xlarge`
 - bid a price larger than current price (e.g. 0.10$)
 - in configure security group click Add Rule, and add a Custom TCP Rule with port Range `8888-8889` and from Anywhere (TODO: add access restriction)